-11 of the Most Romantic Places in the World
+13 of the Most Romantic Places in the World

 No matter how many trips you have taken while you were single, there is something special — and beautiful — about traveling with someone you're heads over heels about.
-Not only can you finally stretch your legs and rest your head on the plane mate next to you, but you have a partner in adventure to explore dreamy places, and — ahem — finally put that "do not disturb" sign to use.
+Not only can you finally rest your head on the plane mate beside you, but you now have a partner with whom to explore the most romantic places in the world, and — ahem — finally put that "do not disturb" sign to use.

 While happy couples will see any corner of the planet through rose-colored glasses, there are certain destinations that lend themselves to romance.
-From a beach excursion where no shoes or shirt are required to a city that twinkles under the glow of the street lamps, there are many charming spots to consider.
+From a beach excursion where no shoes or shirt are required (we're looking at you, Seychelles) to a city that twinkles under the glow of street lamps (bonjour, Paris), there are many charming spots to consider.